Fit as a Mama Bear

 • each vegan protein powder is slightly different based on its blend (pea/rice/etc).
 Meaning, one protein powder may absorb better than another

 Since making the swap to a vegan protein powder I now have a few brands I love.
-Orgain Protein Powder is one of them and what I used for these chocolate protein balls.
+Orgain Protein Powder is one of them and what I used for these nut-free protein bars.

 Orgain protein powder is allergy-friendly (no soy, gluten-free, kosher, etc), has no added sugar and no artificial sweeteners, and actually won Preventions Cleanest Packaged Food Award!